 FGSR recruitment scholarships.
 These scholarships are used to attract top students to our University.
 There is no application form; eligible students typically are nominated for these awards by the Department at about the same time as the Department recommends the student for acceptance into a graduate program.
-Recipients are selected by FGSR; decisions for these awards will be made on a monthly basis, starting in December each year, and the process will be repeated until all of the awards are allocated.
+Recipients are selected by FGSR; decisions for these awards will be made on a monthly basis, starting in

+December each year, and the process will be repeated until all of the awards are allocated.
 A brief description of these awards is shown in the table below; further information is available in Appendix I.

-Value Citizenship Duration FS Chia PhD \$24,000+tuition, fees Foreign 2 years; Department (typically supervisor) funds for years 3,4 U of A PhD \$24,000+tuition, fees Canadian 2 years; Department (typically supervisor) funds for years 3,4 Provost doctoral \$4,409 (Canadians); Foreign and 1 year + possible renewal entrance award \$8000 (foreign students) Canadian U of A Master's \$17,000+tuition, fees Foreign and 1 year; Department (typically supervisor) Canadian funds for year 2 U of A course based \$13,000+tuition, fees Foreign and 1 year Master's Canadian
+Value Citizenship Duration

+FS Chia PhD \$24,000+Provost Doctoral Foreign 2 years; Department (typically supervisor)

+Award (if eligible) funds for years 3,4

+U of A PhD \$24,000+Provost Doctoral Canadian 2 years; Department (typically supervisor)

+Award (If eligible) funds for years 3,4

+Provost doctoral \$4,626 (Canadians); \$8216 Foreign and 1 year + possible renewal

+entrance award (foreign students) Canadian

+U of A Master's \$17,000+tuition, fees Foreign and 1 year; Department (typically supervisor)

+Canadian funds for year 2

+U of A course based \$13,000+tuition, fees Foreign and 1 year

+Master's Canadian